solomonsanderson/group-studies/Analysis/README.md

 # solomonsanderson/group-studies/Analysis

+* `data`- contains all of the data from the project

 * `arduino_char.py` - the python script for analysing the data for the Arduino characterisation.
 * `fpga_char.py` - the python script for analysing the data for the Arduino